About Curriculum, Advising, and Program Planning (CAPP):

 Is my information confidential?

 Yes.
 Like other processes you use through WebRock, CAPP is accessed through your secure log in.
-Remember that your academic coach and selected staff will be able to view the information contained in CAPP.
+Remember that your academic advisor and selected staff will be able to view the information contained in CAPP.

 Who has the ability to access CAPP?